 AMY E. WITTING finally admits she is from New Jersey although now resides in Sunnyside, New York.
-She received her bachelor’s degree from Ithaca College and her MFA in playwriting from Hunter College where she studied under Tina Howe, Arthur Kopit, & Mark Bly.
+She received her bachelor’s degree from Ithaca College & MFA from Hunter College where she studied under Tina Howe, Arthur Kopit, & Mark Bly.

 Her plays include Archipelago (PlayPenn Development Conference, Haas Fellowship), Anne Page Hates Fun (American Shakespeare Center World Premiere), The House on the Hill (CATF World Premiere, Atlantic Theater Inaugural Launch Commission, NNPN Showcase, The Kennedy Center ACTF/NNPN MFA Alumni Playwright Workshop), A Bad Night (NY Rep Workshop, MTC Creative Space,), The Midnight Ride of Sean & Lucy (Roundabout Underground featuring Elisabeth Moss, Semi-finalist O’Neil Playwrights Conference), & Day 392 (The Kennedy Center ACTF/NNPN MFA Playwrights Workshop, Hunter Playwrights Week, Kilroy’s List).